rhapidfyre/Cops-n-Robbers/README.md

 # Cops-n-Robbers
 ## Gamemode Information (Section 1)

+## Current Controls

+Please keep in mind this gamemode is fluid and controls can change at any time.
+PLEASE review the control list every time the master is updated!

+* (F2): Issue a ticket (For now, it also arrests the nearby player)
+* (E): Interaction Key (For all interactive functions in the game)
+* Rob Store: Point a gun

 ### Repository Information

 This repository is the collection of the latest version of Cops and Robbers for